 The first two segments of Interstate 295 opened were the section from U.S. 401 (Ramsay Street) to River Road on June 16, 2003,2 and the section from River Road east to Interstate 95 and U.S. 13 on July 7, 2005.3 The initial segment generally served local traffic.

-Construction continued along future Interstate 295 westward to the All American Freeway (proposed as NC 555) to the August 4, 2014 opening of the 1.7-mile link between NC 24-87 and NC 210.
-This portion cost $6.1-million, with work commencing in March 2013.4 Completion of the freeway from the All American Freeway to U.S. 401 (Ramsay Street) was scheduled for late 2016.5 The initial stretch extended the freeway west from Murchison Road (NC 210) to Bragg Boulevard on August 11, 2016.
+Construction continued along future Interstate 295 westward to the All American Freeway (SR 1007) to the August 4, 2014 opening of the 1.7 mile link between NC 24/87 and NC 210.
+This portion cost $6.1 million, with work commencing in March 2013.4 Completion of the freeway from the All American Freeway to U.S. 401 (Ramsay Street) was scheduled for late 2016.5 The initial stretch extended the freeway west from Murchison Road (NC 210) to Bragg Boulevard on August 11, 2016.
 Succeeding work on the $146 million project7 completed the link to the All American Freeway on December 2, 2016.8